1FIL0/Market-Engine-API/README.md

 Building happens in the shell network, follow instructions at https://github.com/1FIL0/Market-Engine-Shell-Network.

 ## LICENCE
-Market Engine is licenced under the GPL-V3.0 Licence.
+This project is licenced under the GPL V3.0 licence.